Nikolay1992167/EmailApp/README.md

 # Email Service

-A service that sends messages to the user's email according to the type.
+* A service that sends messages to the user's email according to the type.
+* This service works in conjunction with other services: config service, user service and news service.

 ### Technologies that I used on the project: